 DAY 1: FIRST DAY OF MENSES

-Donor need to undergo a Pelvic Scan to visualise the ovaries, and have an antral follicular count.
-Donor will need to do Blood work for serum E2 (Estradiol) levels.
+The donor needs to undergo a Pelvic Scan to visualise the ovaries, and have an antral follicular count.
+The donor will need to do Blood work for serum E2 (Estradiol) levels.

 Start Stimulation as per advised drug and dosage on day 1, latest by day 2.

 Continue the same medications daily from Day 1 to Day 5 or as advised.

 Scan to evaluate the ovarian response, depending on which the medication dosage may be altered.
 Continue medication as advised.
 Blood work.

 The anaesthetist needs to evaluate donor and her blood work to see that she is fit for the procedure

 The follicles are usually considered mature and ready for retrieval once the size of the leading follicle has reached 18-20mm.
 This is usually achieved by day 11 of stimulation